Jonwing/morphling/README.md

 # morphling
-morphling is a convenient tool that converts markdown to HTML.
+Morphling is a convenient tool that converts Markdown to HTML.
 ---

 ## Usage